Jungliana/AoC/README.md

-# AoC2022
+# AoC
-Solutions of puzzles from Advent of Code 2022
+Solutions of puzzles from Advent of Code
 ### Languages:
-- Python 3.9.7
+- Python 3.9.7 (2022)